12 Best Places to Visit in Islamabad

 2. Pakistan Monument

 Faisal Mosque is the epitome of Islamic architecture that is located in the foothills of the Margalla Hills.
+Faisal mosque is located a few minutes away from PIMS, one of the best government hospitals in Islamabad.
 The mosque consists of eight sides of concrete shell-shaped sloping roofs, creating a triangular prayer hall that can contain 10,000 persons at one time.
 The construction of the mosque started in 1976 and was completed by 1986, at a construction cost of US 120 million.
 It has 4 minarets; each of height almost 90 m (300 ft).
 It covers a total area of 1,400,000 sq. f.t with an influential piece of Islamic architecture.
 Globally, it is listed as the fifth-largest mosque and the largest one in the entire Asia region.
 It is one of the best place in list of Islamabad famous places.
+Get to know about Schools in Islamabad.

 4. Margalla Hills